loot/libloot/docs/api/sorting.rst

 Finally, the sorted load orders are combined in this order:

-1. master-flagged plugins
+1. master plugins
-2. non-master-flagged plugins
+2. non-master plugins
 3. blueprint master plugins

 That gives the complete sorted load order.